darkloyd255/Collection-of-my-School-Bookmarklets/README.md

+Use discussions to ask questions and suggest hacks please!

 # How to use any of these
 1. Copy paste  the file labeled "Obfuscated" into your bookmark
 2. Make sure to add,"javaScript:" before the code